FICTION-ZJU/Pastry/README.md

 More examples can be found in the benchmarks folder.

-## Running Pastry on your own example
+## Running Pastry on Your Own Example

 Suppose you have saved your example in a file named `path/to/a/program.txt`.
 Then Pastry can be invoked as